just-the-docs/just-the-docs/docs/training/std-1.md

     * Raycast (/1 rc) and Non-raycast (/1 solid)
     * Damage Falls off at Range.
 Does less damage the further away the person is.
     * Bayonet (/1 bayo) -5m melee with 'C'.
 Smaller arc than swords, same as autogun.
 Collects Skulls
-    * Has heat haze like the longlas
+    * Has heat haze like the longlas.
+The total "Kill footprint," or area that becomes dangerous when you fire, is a 0.25m thick plus-shaped beam, if anyone asks.
+      * After a certain distance the haze wounds for 70% instead of killing.
+This is true of all las weaponry **except for** the lascannon.

 + Longlas